 After the site is built properly and you have good content being added regularly, you need other people to “vote” for you, with a “vote” being an inbound link from their website.
-It’s really that simple.
-The search engines rank websites based on structure, content, and above all, who is linking to you.
+The search engines rank websites based on structure, content, and on who is linking to you.

-However, as of this writing, it’s no longer true that whoever has the largest amount of incoming links wins the game.
-In 2007, it’s become more about the quality and trust factor of those sites that are linking to you.
+However, it’s no longer true that whoever has the largest amount of incoming links wins the game.
+As far back as 2007, it’s began to be more about the quality and trust factor of those sites that are linking to you.

 How did I get started in search?

 One day while visiting a law firm that had had found me on the search engines, we started discussing Yellow Page advertising and Internet marketing.
 I ended up putting a pay per click campaign in place, and within just days began having success.

 I then began my journey further into the world of search, and I applied everything I learned to their website, as well as my own.